 If you’re ready to get started, click the links below.
 If you need more time to study before making your first trade, keep reading.

-If you’re ready to buy Sainsbury’s stock right away, simply follow one of the links below to go to one of our trusted online broker platforms.
-Once you set up an account, you’ll be able to buy shares in Sainsbury’s quickly and easily.
+If you’re ready to buy Sainsbury’s shares right away, simply follow one of the links below to go to one of our trusted online broker platforms.
+Once you set up an account, you’ll be able to buy Sainsbury’s quickly and easily.

 Trade Sainsbury’s stock, right now

-Trading shares is a shorter-term strategy than buying.
+Trading shares is a shorter-term strategy than buying Sainsbury’s shares.
 You’re trying to make money faster by trading more frequently, as you would when day trading or swing trading.
 By visiting one of the platforms below, you’ll be able to start trading Sainsbury’s stock in no time.

-How to buy Sainsbury’s stock in 7 simple steps
+How to buy Sainsbury’s shares in 7 simple steps

-It pays to understand some basic principles of investing before you dive into buying shares of Sainsbury’s.
+It pays to understand some basic principles of investing before you dive into buying Sainsbury’s shares.
 When investing, you always want to be as prepared as possible, so make sure to go through the following 7 steps:

 - Get to know the company.
 Sainsbury’s is the second-largest supermarket chain in the UK.
 Once you understand how Sainsbury’s rose to that status, how it’s competing today, and what its plans for future growth are, you’ll have a better idea of what to expect when buying shares of Sainsbury’s.